eleniel-mocna/PipeWeb/README.md

 ### User folder structure

-Each user has his own folder, where he can store all needed data.
-Also there is a `scripts` folder in which all of his scripts are saved.
+Each user has his own folder, where he can store all needed data, also there is a `scripts` folder in which all of his scripts are saved.

 ### Adding your first script